whaleen/jekyll-theme-poise/README.md

-This is a a Jekyll theme called Poise.
+This is a a Jekyll theme.
+It is called Poise.